LuccaBBombo/Interactive-Frontend-Project/README.md

 * The email input bar in the contact form was accepting texts without the addition of "@", fixed by changing the input type to "email".
 * Issues with the Jasmine testing for the contact form.

 ### Deployment

 The project was developed using the Cloud9 IDE.
 With every new feature or changes made to the code, the files where added and commited to the local repository.
 After that, pushed and added to my Github repositories.
-It was deployed using the GitHub pages.
+The project was deployed using GitHub pages.

-#### To locally run the code, simply click the link presented below
+#### To locally run the website, simply click the link presented below

 ### Credits

-The base code used for the map was acquired from Google Maps Places library.
+The base code used for the map was acquired from Google Developers documentation.

 ##### Media